 Home range sizes vary depending on the habitat, food available, and the season.
 While home ranges have been observed exceeding 160 square km, the core areas where Amur leopards hunt is typically much smaller.

-Today, Amur leopards lives in a small range along the Chinese-Russian border.
-Traditionally the subspecies ranged across Korea, and upper Manchuria.
+Today, Amur leopards live in a small range along the Chinese-Russian border.
+Traditionally the subspecies ranged across Korea and upper Manchuria.
 However, today almost its entire population lives in Russian forests about 30 mi (48 km) to the west of the Russian port city of Vladivostok.

 Temperatures in this region can top over 30 degrees Celsius (90 F) during the summer and can drop below negative 30 degrees Celsius (-24 F) during the winter, making it a more extreme environment than where other leopards live.
 Amur leopards are most commonly observed on camera traps in higher altitudes along the temperate forests in the hills and mountains of the region.